timonla/blog/test-driven-beijer-development.md

 The biggest pitfall when developing your code for Beijer in Visual Studio and then compiling it in iX developer is to not setup your Visual Studio project correctly and end up using features and libraries that are not supported by the compact framework.
 Officially support for .NET CF development ends with Visual Studio 2008 but there is a way to configure your project for later versions as well.
 I used [this setup guide](https://gist.github.com/skarllot/4953ddb6e23d8a6f0816029c4155997a) to configure my project in Visual Studio 2019 without problems.
+Apparently the download of Power Toys is not available anymore [use the web archive](https://web.archive.org/web/*/https://download.microsoft.com/download/f/a/c/fac1342d-044d-4d88-ae97-d278ef697064/NETCFv35PowerToys.msi) to access it anyways.

 ## How to structure your project

-* Script files need to be created in iX Developer so that you have all the files.

-* Try not to make changes in VS and iX simultaneously to prevent overriding uncommited changes.
-From my experience so far I'd suggest to only open iX every once in a while, if you need to lookup a tag name or make UI changes.
+There are a few caveats when it comes to creating and structuring the script files.
+First of all, new script files must be created in iX, as there are two files that will be created alongside the `MyScriptName.Script.cs` file.
+As soon as you created the file it is recommended to close iX immediately so that one does not accidentally make changes and override the process from VS.
+Open it again if you need to make changes to the tags or the UI.

 * What is going on with internal classes in iX developer and what is generated automatically as partial classes for script files?